6GO-it/docker-laravel/README.md

 ## Before start

-This docker image contains everything but Database, in order to include the database you need to manually create it, well soft of because we have already included an automated script that is able to do everything: piece of cake!
+This docker image contains everything but Database, in order to include the database you need to manually create it and liking it.

-* Why keep the database outside?
+### Why keep the database outside?

 Because we think that the database should have its own container in order to maintain a certain degree of scalability.

 ## How to use this container